 - Board Certification

-Certification Agency Member Board Specialty Year of Issuance American Board of Internal Medicine Member internal Medicine 1991
+Certification Agency Member Board Specialty Year American Board of Internal Medicine Member internal Medicine 1991

 - Clinical interest for patients